open-edge-platform/app-orch-catalog/docs/architecture.md

     - the Vault Service (in the orch-platform namespace through a service account), to a minimal level.
     - a Postgress Database external to the cluster (AWS Aurora RDS)

+> Note: Malware Scanner is disabled by default but the code is there that you can run it if you want to.

 2. Restricted Access to others
    Application Catalog restricts access to its 2 endpoints - the gRPC interface and the REST interface.
    - Only Application Deployment Manager is allowed to access the gRPC interface, and when doing so only